 \subsection{Dataset}

-To evaluate the performance of the proposed method, we use an open source malware dataset in Kaggle Microsoft Malware Classification Challenge (BIG 2015).
+To evaluate the performance of the proposed method, we use an open source malware dataset in Kaggle Microsoft Malware Classification Challenge (BIG 2015)~\cite{wang2015microsoft}.
 It consists of 10,867 labeled malware samples with nine classes.
-To collect benign examples, we scrap all the valid executables on Windows 7 and Windows XP on the virtual machine.
-We select 1000 benign samples by using anti-virus vendors in VirusTotal intelligence search \footnote{https://www.virustotal.com/en/}.
+To collect benign examples, we scrap all the valid executables on Windows 7 and XP on the virtual machine.
+We select 1000 benign samples by using anti-virus vendors in VirusTotal intelligence search\footnote{https://www.virustotal.com/en/}.
 The distribution of these samples is illustrated in Table~\ref{table:tab1}.
-Considering the robustness and expandability of the structure in artificial neural network, we adopt the state-of-the-art deep neural network, \textit{GoogleNet Inception V3 architecture}\footnote{https://github.com/BartyzalRadek/Multi-label-Inception-net} for AE generation.
-Finally, the FGSM and C\&W's attack methods are used to generate AEs ($x^*$) with the perturbation ($\delta$).
-In this paper, our constructed AEs are the type of targeted AEs, which are able to disguise the malware as a benign sample to deceive the detector.
-We called them \textit{pseudo-benign} sample in this paper.
+Considering the robustness and scalability of the structure in neural networks, we adopt the state-of-the-art GoogleNet Inception V3 architecture for AE generation.
+Finally, the FGSM and C\&W attack methods are used to generate AEs ($x^*$) with the perturbation ($\delta$).
+In this paper, the generated AEs belongs to targeted AEs, called as pseudo-benign samples, able to disguise malware to deceive the detector.